acoli-repo/rdf4discourse/README.md

 For every aligned translation, the columns WORD TOK_ID, NORM, LANG and PDTB1..3 are repeated.

+In the annotation columns, `_` means that alignment was successful but that no discourse information could be confirmed. `?` means that no target language alignment could be established.

+For evaluation, run

+    $> bash -e ./eval.sh

 ## notes

 cf. http://www.semantic-web-journal.net/system/files/swj2898.pdf, also for related research